-There are IT line supplies where the neutral conductor N is either transferred - or not.
+There are IT systems with and without transfer of the neutral conductor N.

 Inverter operated on an IT line system

 - Inverters with integrated line filter: - Operation on IT line systems not permissible. - Inverter without line filter: - Operation on all IT line systems permissible.